ktomk/pipelines/README.md

 ### User Tests

-Successful use on Ubuntu 16.04 LTS and Mac OS X High Sierra with PHP and Docker installed.
+Successful use on Ubuntu 16.04 LTS and Mac OS X Sierra and High Sierra with PHP and Docker installed.

 ### Known Bugs